-Isaiah also declared, “For it is the day of the Lord’s vengeance, and the year of recompenses for the controversy of Zion.
+Also, Isaiah declared about the location of hell, “For it is the day of the Lord’s vengeance, and the year of recompenses for the controversy of Zion.
 And the streams thereof shall be turned into brimstone, and the land thereof shall become burning pitch” (Isaiah 34:8, 9).
-Here, the prophet portrays the entire planet consumed by the destroying hell fire.
+Here, the prophet portrays the entire planet will be consumed by the destroying hell fire.
 Even the streams and dust are transformed into an exploding lake of pitch and brimstone.

-But how long will hell be?
 The Bible says, the wicked will be punished according to their works.
-This means there will be degrees of punishment.
+This means there will be different degrees of punishment.
 Some will suffer more than others.
 But one thing we can say with certainty-the wicked won’t live in that fire throughout eternity.
 For more on that, please check the following link https://bibleask.org/is-hell-forever/

 Check out our Bible Answers page for more information on a variety of topics.